KatherLab/SWARM/README.md

     1. open a terminal in "SWARM\System A\swarm_setup_training\swarm-learning\bin"
     2. `bash run-apls`
     3. upload the license key:
-        1. open the following website in your browser: `https://<ip>:5814/autopass/login_input` however substitute the ip with the System A's ip-adress(eg. `https://137.226.23.146:5814/autopass/login_input`)
+        1. open the following website in your browser: `https://<ip>:5814/autopass/login_input` however substitute the ip with System A's ip-adress(eg. `https://137.226.23.146:5814/autopass/login_input`)
         2. Use the default settings user_name: *admin*, and password: *password* and change the password as requested
         3. follow the steps in the following image:
         ![alt text](https://github.com/KatherLab/SWARM/blob/main/login.png?raw=true)
         4. A message should appear in the browser that the license key has been uploaded successfully.

 2. (Only on System A) Start the spire-server .sh file in “SWARM\System   A\swarm_setup_training”spire-server.sh
     1. go to 'System A/swarm_setup_training/'
     2. `sh spire-server.sh`